Your unique situation

 I know some parents prefer to feed their baby on a schedule but for your time in the studio I recommend that you take a flexible approach and follow your baby’s feeding cues.
 In normal situations your baby is not being handled as much as they are during photos and so they can go longer without food.
 In the studio setting babies are happier and sleepier if they are full so I suggest feeding baby whenever he is hungry.

 Follow baby’s hunger cues

 During your session I will be capturing a variety of adorable poses that require your baby to be asleep and still.
 Sometimes babies fuss and we don’t always know why they are upset so we go through the checklist.
 We check if they need a diaper change, if they are hot or cold, if they need to be swaddled and if they need to be held.

 I am also on the lookout for hunger cues which tell me that baby might need to feed.
-The cues I am looking for are your baby turning her head from side to side, rooting and trying to find food, putting her fists in her mouth and the hungry cry.
+The cues I am looking for are your baby turning her head from side to side, rooting and trying to find food, putting her fists in her mouth, the hungry sound and finally the hungry cry.
 If your baby seems hungry and does not settle from wrapping, gentle swaying and shushing then I will pass her back to you for some more food.